antoniobarbalau/antoniobarbalau.github.io/commonplace/kernel.md

     Unnatural (not needed for survival) desires, such as the desire for luxury, fame, excessive amounts of money, fancy trips, the desire to scroll through social media, don’t have a natural limit.
 There’s always thirst for more money, I know people who are sad and feel like they need to work more because they can’t afford a winter house on a tropical island like some of their friends have.
 There’s always a need to acquire more fame, to impress more people, to acquire ever more praise and to maintain your reputation.
 There’s always a craving to scroll more.

     My house does not have to be a palace, it just has to be safe, clean and welcoming.
 The way I dress does not have to be fancy, it just has to be trim.
 I don’t need fancy foods and drinks, I just need something nutritious that’s a bit tasty.
 I don’t need to scroll through social media for 3 hours a day, I just need meet with friends once a week.
 I don’t need to scroll through youtube and random news for 3 hours day in order to get information, I just need to check a few sources of highly curated information once a week or two.

+### Emotional

+1. Good for nothing Zazen

+   > "Zazen is the Dharma, the Dharma is Zazen." - the basis of Zen, from Kosho Uchiyama's "Opening the hand of thought"

+    Sit and breathe with no desire or expectations.
+Rediscover the pleasure of simply being.
+This is the basis of love, the ability to just take the time to sit there with yourself, the ability to just sit there with whatever comes up in our mind, with whatever emotions comes up and with whatever physical sensation comes up.
+Just sit there with it, with no desire or expectations, without judging, just being there with it.
+Just sitting there with you as you are.
+Accepting yourself as you are.
+Just sitting there with the world as it is.
+Accepting the world as it is.

+    (i) Sit, ideally, facing a wall, (ii) with eyes open looking a short distance ahead (but don't force it), (iii) in a position in which you won't fall asleep while (iv) belly breathing.
+Ideally for at least 20 mins.

+    Whenever a thought captures your attention, neither push it away, nor entertain it.
+The desire to have no desire is still a desire.
+The expectation to have no throughts is still an expectation.
+When derailed, simply return to just sitting with your bones and muscles, letting the tought continue in the background and do its thing.
+A good analogy is the sky which lets the clouds pass without interfering, without identifying with any of them, without attaching to any of them or pushing them away.

+    It may be very difficult to realize when you've drifted in thought.
+So, at first, you may meditate.
+When inhaling say in your mind "breathing in", when exhaling say "breathing out".
+Do not alter your breath, just follow and label it.
+Use any sentence you see fit.
+The words don't matter, what matters is using this as a mechanism to help you more easily realized when you get cought in a train of throught.
+When you notice you've not been labeling your breath, that's when you know you've drifted.
+Let the thoughts be, and simply and getly return to labeling your breath.

+    Alternatively, you can count your breath while trying to pay attention to the sensations in your belly.
+Let your thoughts be and count your breath.
+Whenever you realize you've skipped a number, or messed up the numbering, or forgot to count, or forgot where you were with the numbering, start again from 1 without judging yourself.
+If you start again, that's a good thing, it means you've noticed the drift.
+The goal is the practice (of returning when derailed) itself.
+Nothing else.

+    This could be done as a seated practice, but more importantly, all throughout the day.
+Whenever commuting or waiting for something, if there's nothing that needs thinking about explicitly, return to your breath, even for one breath.